 - Systematic Evidence Reviews

 Before joining Mathematica in 2009, Lipscomb was a research fellow at the Public Policy Institute of California.
-He has published in Education Finance and Policy and Economics of Education Review and holds a Ph.D. in economics from the University of California, Santa Barbara.
+He holds a Ph.D. in economics from the University of California, Santa Barbara and a B.A. from The College of William & Mary.

 Disability Statistics and Measurement Rehabilitation Research and Training Center (STATS-RRTC)